Richard Oland died quickly after flurry of blows to the head, pathologist says

 The court was warned in advance that the autopsy photos would be difficult to view.
 Dennis Oland appeared to rarely, if ever, look at them, as did most members of his family who are in court every day, supporting him.

 Oland has steadfastly maintained his innocence.
-He was charged with the killing in 2013 and tried and convicted by a jury in 2015.
+He was charged in 2013 and tried and convicted by a jury in 2015.
 That verdict was set aside on appeal in 2016 and the new trial ordered.

 “These injuries were rapidly fatal,” Naseemuddin told Crown prosecutor Jill Knee, who asked if Oland could have survived for awhile after the attack.